 Pruning roses is the best way to keep your shrubs and climbers healthy, and blooming their best.
-In this post, you’ll learn why you should trim roses, when to do it, and the best tools to use.
+In this post, you’ll learn when to do it, and the best tools to use.
 Then I will show you step-by-step exactly how to prune roses.

 Roses are one of the easiest plants to learn how to prune, and you really can’t overdo it.
 Plus it’s very beneficial to the plant.